The Waterton Biosphere Reserve Association (WBRA) is managed by a volunteer Board of Directors and part-time contract

 Nora Manners [Executive Director / Biosphere Reserve Coordinator]

 Nora has been the Coordinator of the Waterton Biosphere Reserve since 2009 and is also the Executive Director of the Waterton Biosphere Reserve Association.
-She has worked with conservation organizations since 2000 and prior to that was a Warden – working in a number of western national parks, finishing off her time with Parks Canada as the Wildlife Specialist for Wood Buffalo and then Jasper National Parks.
+She has worked with conservation organizations since 2000 and prior to that was a national park Warden – working in a number of western national parks, finishing off her time with Parks Canada as the Wildlife Specialist for Wood Buffalo and then Jasper National Parks.
 Nora grew up on a mixed farm near Ghost Pine, Alberta and was happy to settle back into an agricultural community when she moved to the Waterton Biosphere Reserve in 2005.
-Nora runs a small cow-calf operation with her family south of Pincher Creek where they run a cattle grazing and hay production operation.
-She is an enthusiastic promoter of the Waterton Biosphere Reserve and the philosophy of biosphere reserves worldwide.
+Nora and her husband live south of Pincher Creek where they run a cattle grazing and hay production operation.
+She is an enthusiastic promoter of the Waterton Biosphere Reserve and enjoys working with the community to build a sustainable future.